Pterois volitans/ miles

 | Ecological Descriptors

-Invasive species, presumed to be in Wetsern Atlantic following release of pet fish.
+Invasive species, presumed to be in Western Atlantic following release of pet fish.
 Preys on small reef fish, particularly Damselfishes.

-Two species are found in the area: P. volitans from the central and West Pacific and Western Australia, and P. miles from the remainder of the Indian Ocean.
+Two species are found in the area: The Red Lionfish, P. volitans, from the central and West Pacific and Western Australia, and the Common Lionfish, P. miles, from the remainder of the Indian Ocean.
 These can be distinguished by DNA testing, and also morphologically on the basis of the following four overlapping characteristics: P.volitans has an modal number of 11 soft dorsal rays, while P. miles has 10: P. a modal number of 7 soft anal rays, while P. miles has 6: P. volitans has a longer pectoral fin than P. miles; spots on the soft dorsal fin are larger in P. volitans than in P. miles.
 Atlhough both species are found in the Greater Caribbean.
 P. miles is far rarer (<10%).

-Juveniles are predominantly transparent with some black stripes and relatively large spots.
+Juveniles : Predominantly transparent with some black stripes and relatively large spots.

 Inhabit lagoon and seaward reefs from turbid inshore areas to depths of 50 m.
 Often solitary, they hide in unexposed places at daytime often with head down and practically immobile.